Factbox: British & Irish Lions v All Blacks

-AUCKLAND Factbox for the British and Irish Lions' third test match against the All Blacks:
+AUCKLAND (Reuters) - Factbox for the British and Irish Lions' third test match against the All Blacks:

 When: July 8, 7:35 p.m. local (8.35 a.m.
 BST)